-Miriam (Mirka) Miasnik Brysk was born on March 10, 1935, in Warsaw, Poland.
+Miriam (Mirka) Miasnik Brysk was born in Warsaw, Poland, on March 10, 1935.
 She was the only child of Bronka and Dr. Chaim Miasnik, and her parents affectionately called her by her nickname “Mirele.”
 She grew up on Zelazna Street, with her father’s medical office adjoining their apartment.
 Her father was a well-known and respected surgeon, an occupation that would later save their lives.
 She received much love and attention from her extended relatives and grandparents, and she grew especially close to her maternal Aunt Ala, who lived nearby.

 The Lida Ghetto was established in November-December 1941.
 Thousands of Jews were forced into a dilapidated part of Lida and crowded into small houses.
 Jewish men and women were ordered to do forced labor, and a Judenrat (Jewish Council) and Jewish Police Force were put into action to enforce Nazis’ commands under the threat of death.

 Ghetto life was a slow death as fear, disease, and malnutrition pervaded Miriam’s daily existence.
 The ghetto was sealed on May 7, 1942.
 The following day, the Nazis massacred the Jews in the first large aktion.
 The SS and local collaborators surrounded the ghetto and attacked the Jews with metal pipes and butts of guns.
 Miriam clung to her parents as they were forced into the streets at dawn.
 Terror, panic, and fear consumed Miriam as her mother tried to help a woman cover her baby but was hit from behind and forced to retreat.